arjayosma/awesome/content/blog/how-to-conditionally-wrap-a-react-component/index.md

 ---
 title: How To Conditionally Wrap A React Component
 date: "2020-05-03"
-description: "You must've probably needed to wrap a component, one way or another"
+description: "You must've probably needed to wrap a component, one way or another.
+In this article, we'll discuss how to conditionally wrap a React component by using Higher Order Components (HOC)."
 ---

 While working on your React project, you've probably encountered a scenario where you want to conditionally place a component inside a parent component.